Ysurac/openmptcprouter-feeds/README.md

 ## luci-omr-bypass
 *Source:* [https://github.com/Ysurac/openmptcprouter-feeds/tree/master/luci-app-omr-bypass](https://github.com/Ysurac/openmptcprouter-feeds/tree/master/luci-app-omr-bypass)

-*Description:* Luci interface to bypass domains with shadowsocks
+*Description:* Luci interface to bypass domains, IPs and networks with shadowsocks

-Domains added are bypassed when shadowsocks is used.
+Domains, IPs and networks added are bypassed when shadowsocks is used.
 This can be used when VPS IP is blacklisted from some sites.

 ## omr-tracker